xebialabs-community/xl-apache-derby-hot-backup/README.md

 ## Installation

 This plugin only works with _custom_ Jackrabbit repository configuration which you can find [here](src/main/resources/sample/jackrabbit-repository.xml).
-If you want to apply it to an existing repository, then you will have to do a repository migration.
+If you want to apply it to an existing repository, then you will have to do a repository migration as described [here](http://blog.xebialabs.com/2015/04/07/how-to-migrate-xl-repository-to-another-database/).

+Note also that this plugin relies on standard repository path in your XL Release or XL Deploy: it has to be `XLR_or_XLD_HOME/repository/`.

 The reason for custom Jackrabbit configuration is that by default attachment files are stored on filesystem and not in database.
 So a backup of standard configuration would not be complete.

 To install the plugin you have to:

 1. Copy the [jackrabbit-repository.xml](src/main/resources/sample/jackrabbit-repository.xml) into the `XLR_or_XLD_HOME/conf/` folder, replacing the default one.

   1.1.
 If you already have data in your repository, then you have to migrate it instead to the new Jackrabbit configuration.
 This is out of scope of this plugin.
 2. Place the `xl-apache-derby-hot-backup-1.0.jar` into `XLR_or_XLD_HOME/plugins/`.
 3. Start the server.